daaronr/markdown-cv/index.md

 ## Publications and research projects

-Empathic and Numerate Giving: The Joint Effects of Victim Images and Charity Evaluations" (with Robin Bergh (Harvard); *Social Psychological and Personality Science*, forthcoming 2019/2020. ([Pre-print](https://www.researchgate.net/publication/337060647_Empathic_and_Numerate_Giving_The_Joint_Effects_of_Images_and_Charity_Evaluations))
+Empathic and Numerate Giving: The Joint Effects of Victim Images and Charity Evaluations" (with Robin Bergh (Harvard); Social Psychological and Personality Science, forthcoming 2019/2020. ([Pre-print](https://www.researchgate.net/publication/337060647_Empathic_and_Numerate_Giving_The_Joint_Effects_of_Images_and_Charity_Evaluations))

-"[Ex-ante Commitments to "Give if you Win" Exceed Donations After a Win](https://ore.exeter.ac.uk/repository/bitstream/handle/10871/32001/GivingProbabilityMaster1_commentsout.pdf?sequence=1&isAllowed=y)**" **(with Christian Kellner [Southampton], Gerhard Riener [Dusseldorf]); *Journal of Public Economics, 2018.*
+"[Ex-ante Commitments to "Give if you Win" Exceed Donations After a Win](https://ore.exeter.ac.uk/repository/bitstream/handle/10871/32001/GivingProbabilityMaster1_commentsout.pdf?sequence=1&isAllowed=y)" (with Christian Kellner [Southampton], Gerhard Riener [Dusseldorf]); Journal of Public Economics, 2018.

-[Losing Face](https://www.dropbox.com/s/tx4yfun1ctxuezw/LosingFace.pdf?dl=0)* *with Thomas[ ](http://www.elektronegativ.de/tgall/)Gall, Southampton. *Oxford Economic Papers*, 2018
+[Losing Face](https://www.dropbox.com/s/tx4yfun1ctxuezw/LosingFace.pdf?dl=0) with [Thomas Gall](http://www.elektronegativ.de/tgall/), Southampton.
+Oxford Economic Papers, 2018

-"[The Economics of the Gift](https://www.researchgate.net/publication/323116843_The_Economics_of_the_Gift?_sg=kdoPnHqZ7uaBvTUBETk0GQONoMvi6SX7w9AEiUiBGheF2hAtX2sXwi9XXAgoJT6wNR4VbiBA0-0qRNBtd4f7SsfI0y2PaPSAzqACBNmi.Gh6ObXs2qt9O2FsY3_y2HH_FuDUjSphDVOH6vuEUCNrLJy2mG02-6042BPlUKfKHyxhwRwttrlt0oQ5PnUMl_A)" in:** ***Gift giving and the "embedded" economy in the ancient world*, edited by Filippo Carlà and Maja Gori, Universitätsverlag Winter Heidelberg, 2014, pp. 83-99.
+"[The Economics of the Gift](https://www.researchgate.net/publication/323116843_The_Economics_of_the_Gift?_sg=kdoPnHqZ7uaBvTUBETk0GQONoMvi6SX7w9AEiUiBGheF2hAtX2sXwi9XXAgoJT6wNR4VbiBA0-0qRNBtd4f7SsfI0y2PaPSAzqACBNmi.Gh6ObXs2qt9O2FsY3_y2HH_FuDUjSphDVOH6vuEUCNrLJy2mG02-6042BPlUKfKHyxhwRwttrlt0oQ5PnUMl_A)" in: Gift giving and the "embedded" economy in the ancient world, edited by Filippo Carlà and Maja Gori, Universitätsverlag Winter Heidelberg, 2014, pp. 83-99.

-"[Anonymous Rituals](https://www.sciencedirect.com/science/article/pii/S0167268111001806)" (with David Hugh-Jones, UEA) *Journal of Economic Behavior and Organization*, 81, 478, 2012.
+"[Anonymous Rituals](https://www.sciencedirect.com/science/article/pii/S0167268111001806)" (with David Hugh-Jones, UEA) Journal of Economic Behavior and Organization, 81, 478, 2012.

-"[Decomposing Desert and Tangibility Effects in a Charitable Giving Experiment](https://www.researchgate.net/publication/227451233_Decomposing_Desert_and_Tangibility_Effects_in_a_Charitable_Giving_Experiment)" (with Riener)., *Experimental Economics*, 1-12, 2012.
+"[Decomposing Desert and Tangibility Effects in a Charitable Giving Experiment](https://www.researchgate.net/publication/227451233_Decomposing_Desert_and_Tangibility_Effects_in_a_Charitable_Giving_Experiment)" (with Riener).
+Experimental Economics, 1-12, 2012.

-"[Reputation and Influence in Charitable Giving: An Experiment](https://www.researchgate.net/publication/226634916_Reputation_and_Influence_in_Charitable_Giving_An_Experiment)" (with Riener). *Theory and Decision*, pp. 1-23, 2012.
+"[Reputation and Influence in Charitable Giving: An Experiment](https://www.researchgate.net/publication/226634916_Reputation_and_Influence_in_Charitable_Giving_An_Experiment)" (with Riener).
+Theory and Decision, pp. 1-23, 2012.

-"[Efficient Consumer Altruism and Fair Trade Products](https://www.researchgate.net/publication/239768339_Efficient_Consumer_Altruism_and_Fair_Trade_Products)"  (With Joon Song, Sungkyunkwan University).   *Journal of Economics and Management Strategy, *Volume 21 Number 1, Spring 2012.
+"[Efficient Consumer Altruism and Fair Trade Products](https://www.researchgate.net/publication/239768339_Efficient_Consumer_Altruism_and_Fair_Trade_Products)"  (With Joon Song, Sungkyunkwan University).
+Journal of Economics and Management Strategy, Volume 21 Number 1, Spring 2012.

 "[Does One Contribution Come at the Expense of Another](https://www.researchgate.net/publication/227377867_Does_One_Charitable_Contribution_Come_at_the_Expense_of_Another)?
-Empirical Evidence on Substitution Among Charitable Donations." *The B.E.
-Journal of Economic Analysis & Policy*, Vol. 11:  Iss.
+Empirical Evidence on Substitution Among Charitable Donations."
+The B.E.
+Journal of Economic Analysis & Policy, Vol. 11:  Iss.
 1 (Advances), Article 40, 2011.

-"[The Influence of Expert Reviews on Consumer Demand for Experience Goods: A Case Study of Movie Critics](https://www.researchgate.net/publication/4992942_The_Influence_of_Expert_Reviews_on_Consumer_Demand_for_Experience_Goods_A_Case_Study_of_Movie_Critics)" with Professor C. M. Snyder, *Journal of Industrial Economics*, Vol. 53, No. 1, pp. 27-51, March 2005
+"[The Influence of Expert Reviews on Consumer Demand for Experience Goods: A Case Study of Movie Critics](https://www.researchgate.net/publication/4992942_The_Influence_of_Expert_Reviews_on_Consumer_Demand_for_Experience_Goods_A_Case_Study_of_Movie_Critics)" with Professor C. M. Snyder, Journal of Industrial Economics, Vol. 53, No. 1, pp. 27-51, March 2005

 ### Work in progress and in submission